Dentures – who covers the costs?

 How much does a crown cost?

 A crown costs anywhere from CHF 1,500 in Switzerland.
-See “Calculating the tariff item” further above for how to calculate rates for crowns.
+See “Calculating dental tariffs” further above for how to calculate the price of a crown.

 Pivot tooth or dental implant

-A pivot tooth is referred to when the tooth undergoes root canal treatment and is anchored with a pin/pivot.
-But if the dental root is too badly damaged and needs to be removed, an implant can be used.
+A pivot tooth is a tooth that has undergone root canal treatment and is anchored with a pin (or pivot).
+But if the dental root is too badly damaged and needs to be removed, an implant can be used under certain circumstances.
 The crown is fixed onto the implant.
 This requires an operation and replaces the natural tooth.
 A dental implant consists of titanium or ceramic.
 Before the implant can withstand any loading, it needs to heal and bind to the bone.
 This can take up to six months.

 What does an implant cost?

-Implant costs start from around CHF 4,000.
-You can find out more about this further above in the chapter “Calculating the tariff item”.
+Implant costs start at around CHF 5,000.
+You can find out more about this further above in the “Calculating dental tariffs” section.

 Dental bridge